-A joint initiative of the Wellcome Trust and the Royal College of Pathologists and aimed primarily at trainee pathologists or haematologists.
-This popular laboratory and computer-based course aims to introduce participants to the rapidly evolving field of the molecular diagnosis of cancer.
-Clinical scientists entering the field of molecular diagnosis are also encouraged to apply.
+A joint initiative of the Wellcome Genome Campus and the Royal College of Pathologists, this course is aimed primarily at trainee pathologists or haematologists.
+The programme introduces participants to the rapidly evolving field of the genomics and molecular diagnosis of cancer.
+Clinical scientists in the field of molecular diagnosis are also encouraged to apply.